tryretool/retool-onpremise/appArmor/README.md

 - [pasta](https://passt.top/) sets up isolated networking and remounts `/` to make the root mount private.
 - [runsc (gVisor)](https://gvisor.dev/) in `--rootless` mode mounts `proc`, `tmpfs`, `/dev`, and calls `pivot_root` to assemble its second-level sandbox — even when networking is disabled.

-The Docker daemon auto-applies its built-in `docker-default` AppArmor profile to every container it starts, and that profile contains a blanket `deny mount,` rule.
+The Docker daemon auto-applies its built-in `docker-default` AppArmor profile to every container it starts.
 The bundled `gvisor-seccomp.json` profile already permits `mount` / `umount2` / `pivot_root` (those are explicitly allow-listed for gVisor + pasta), but AppArmor sits in front of seccomp and rejects the syscall first.
 The visible symptom is pasta exiting with `Failed to remount /: Permission denied`; runsc's mount calls would be the next failure if pasta were skipped.

 `docker-default` is loaded into the kernel by the Docker daemon at startup; it usually isn't present as a file in `/etc/apparmor.d/`.
-We ship a replacement profile (`docker-default` in this directory) with the same name but with the `deny mount,` rule removed.
-Loading it with `apparmor_parser -r` replaces the in-kernel version, and new containers — including those spawned by the agent-sandbox-controller — pick up the permissive variant.
+We ship a replacement profile (`docker-default` in this directory) with the same name.
+Loading it with `apparmor_parser -r` replaces the in-kernel version, and new containers — including those spawned by the agent-sandbox-controller — pick up our variant.
 The rest of upstream `docker-default`'s hardening (the `/proc`, `/sys`, sysrq, ptrace denylists) is kept intact.

-To enable on the host:
+### What's different from upstream `docker-default`

+Three deltas:

+1. **Replaced `deny mount,` with `mount,`.** Upstream blocks all mount operations at the AppArmor layer.
+Agent-sandbox needs `mount` for pasta (remount `/` private) and runsc (mount `proc` / `tmpfs` / `/dev`).
+A bare `mount,` rule is a broad allow.
+2. **Added `pivot_root,`.** `pivot_root` is a distinct AppArmor mediation class from `mount` and is also default-deny once any other mount-class rule exists in the profile. pasta and runsc both call `pivot_root` to swap rootfs into their sandboxes, so we need an explicit allow.
+Symptom without it: `apparmor="DENIED" operation="pivotroot" ...` for `comm="passt.avx2"` and `comm="exe"` (runsc) on `/tmp/` and `/proc/fs/`.
+3. **Explicit `signal` rules.** Upstream historically didn't include any `signal` rules.
+AppArmor 4.x (Ubuntu 24.04+) treats a profile that has *any* rules but no `signal` rules as default-deny for cross-profile signals, which surfaces as `apparmor="DENIED" operation="signal" ... comm="runc"` audit lines during container teardown.
+We add explicit rules for peer=docker-default and receive-from-unconfined to match the implicit behavior on older kernels.

+All `/proc`, `/sys`, sysrq, kcore, powercap, security and ptrace deny rules are kept verbatim from upstream so the rest of the hardening surface is unchanged.

+### Why an explicit `mount,` rule is needed (and not just dropping the `deny`)

+`#include <abstractions/base>` brings in narrow mount rules on Ubuntu 24.04+ (e.g. specific tmpfs / proc allowances).
+That puts the profile into "default-deny for unmatched mounts" mode — once any mount rule exists in the evaluated profile, every other mount must match an allow rule.
+Removing `deny mount,` alone leaves only the abstraction's narrow allows, so pasta's `mount / / -o rw,rslave` falls through to a default-deny and the audit log shows `info="failed mntpnt match"`.
+The broad `mount,` rule explicitly permits unmatched mount syscalls.

+### Installation

 1) Copy the provided `docker-default` profile to `/etc/apparmor.d/docker-default`.